GavinHuttley/tib/source/python/types.rst

     a = None
     a is None

-Now we get to "container" data types.
-These are extremely powerful and wind up being a foundation for all sophisticated algorithms.
-In each of these cases, different elements in a contained are delimited using a ``,`` separator.
+Now we get to "collection" data types [2]_.
+Collections contain a number of elements and those elements can be of different types.
+Collection types are extremely powerful and wind up being a foundation for sophisticated algorithms.

+In defining instances of collection types, different elements are delimited using a ``,`` separator.

+..
+[2] Sometime, strings, lists and tuples are referred to as "sequence" types.
+In this grouping, strings are distinguished from tuples and lists since every element of a string is of the same type by definition.
+This constraint does not apply to lists, tuples, etc...

 .. index::
-    pair: list; types
+    triple: list; types; collection objects

 **list**
     As the name implies, it is a series with (≥ 0) elements.
-These elements do not have to be the same type (as I illustrate) [2]_.
+These elements do not have to be the same type (as I illustrate) [3]_.

 ..
-[2] Mutable data types can be modified after creation.
+[3] Mutable data types can be modified after creation.

 .. jupyter-execute::